microsoft/AcademicContent/Workshop/15. Bots/Microsoft Bot Framework HOL.md

     _Viewing deployment credentials_

-1. Enter a user name such as "BotAdministrator" (you will probably have to use a different user name since these must be unique within Azure) and enter "Password_1" as the password.
+1. Enter a user name such as "BotAdministrator" (you will probably have to enter a different user name since these must be unique within Azure) and enter "Password_1" as the password.
 Click **Save** to save your changes.
 Then close the blade by clicking the **x** in the upper-right corner.

     ![Entering deployment credentials](Images/portal-enter-ci-creds.png)